 Velocity vs time graphs are an important part of kinematics.
 Here's a way to make velocity vs time graph using Pivot Interactives data table and graphing tool.
+In general they are two common ways that students learn to make velocity vs time graphs from position vs time data:

-Here is a written description showing the same process described in the video.
+Here is a written description showing the same process described in the video:

 - When collecting position vs time data, use consistent time intervals between samples, such as 0.1 s.